bzz/chroma/README.md

       regular expressions.
 These require time and effort to convert.
     - I mostly only converted languages I had heard of, to reduce the porting cost.
 - Some more esoteric features of Pygments are omitted for simplicity.
-- Though the Chroma API supports content detection, very few languages support them.
+- Chroma API fo content detection is implemented using [Erny](https://github.com/src-d/enry)
-  I have plans to implement a statistical analyser at some point, but not enough time.